Tilings of the Sphere by Congruent Pentagons III: Edge Combination $a^5$: Angle in Pentagonal Tiling of the Sphere

 \end{lemma}

-\begin{lemma} If an angle appears at every degree $3$ vertex in a tiling of sphere by pentagons with the same angle combination, then the angle appears at least $2$ times in the pentagon. \end{lemma}
+\begin{lemma} If an angle appears at every degree $3$ vertex in a tiling of the sphere by pentagons with the same angle combination, then the angle appears at least twice in the pentagon. \end{lemma}

-\begin{lemma} If an angle appears at least twice at every degree $3$ vertex in a tiling of sphere by pentagons with the same angle combination, then the angle appears at least $3$ times in the pentagon. \end{lemma}
+\begin{lemma} If an angle appears at least twice at every degree $3$ vertex in a tiling of the sphere by pentagons with the same angle combination, then the angle appears at least three times in the pentagon. \end{lemma}

-\begin{lemma} If two angles together appear at least twice at every degree $3$ vertex in a tiling of sphere by pentagons with the same angle combination, then the two angles together appear at least $3$ times in the pentagon. \end{lemma}
+\begin{lemma} If two angles together appear at least twice at every degree $3$ vertex in a tiling of the sphere by pentagons with the same angle combination, then the two angles together appear at least three times in the pentagon. \end{lemma}